sardana-org/sardana-followup/20210120/MINUTES.md

 	   Zibi will dedicate time to this.
 It could be an issue with the packages coming from the distribution.
 The problems with the test suite are solved updating tango.
 The CI part is related to github vs gitlab.
+	- [ ] Teresa will investigate how do they store the ROI configuration (if store at all) No updates.
+	- [ ]   macro plots in spock do not appear until macro finishes #166 - try with QtSpock.
+	  No updates.
+	- [ ] Verify if Sardana axis/controller attribute are memorized by default.
+	  No updates.
+	- [ ] Hang scan due to the counter/timer controller timeout in StateOne() - How to deal with exceptions in the controllers: Review the docs?
+	  No updates.
+	  - [ ] Decouple attributes default values from memorized values #1458
+          DESY, MAXIV agree on the changes; SOLARIS will answer later.
+	  No updates.
+	  - [ ] Recent comment from the DESY users: using hooks may get complicated, even if they are nice feature - Clarify exactly what it means
+	  No updates.

 5. Overview of current developments / PR distribution
     - Problems for axis attributes with same name but different properties [#1436](https://github.com/sardana-org/sardana/issues/1436)